getzola/zola/docs/content/documentation/content/taxonomies.md

 ## Configuration

-A taxonomy has five variables:
+A taxonomy has six variables:

 - `name`: a required string that will be used in the URLs, usually the plural version (i.e., tags, categories, etc.)
 - `paginate_by`: if this is set to a number, each term page will be paginated by this much.